mmistakes/minimal-mistakes/_drafts/kafka-streams.markdown

     }
 ```

 As for the `count` transformation, the final result is a `Ktable`.
-However, this time we have a `Windowed[UserId]` as key type, which is a convenient type containing both the key and the lower and upper bound of the window.
+However, this time we have a `Windowed[UserId]` as the key type, a convenient type containing both the key and the lower and upper bound of the window.

 The Scala Kafka Streams library defines the `aggregate` transformation as the Scala language defines the `foldLeft` method on sequences.
 The first parameter is the starting accumulation point, and the second is the folding function.
 Finally, an implicit instance of a `Materialized[K, V, S]` object is automatically derived by the compiler: